Skip to Content

 How much is $45,000 a year hourly?
 A common pitfall freelancers encounter is an error in calculation by merely dividing hours worked in a year with their expected annual income.
 Here’s what you should actually consider when setting your hourly rate.

 Full-time employees have salaries that cover a wide array of business costs, including licensing, taxes, health care, and various business essentials.
-The same cannot be said when you are your own boss.
-As a freelancer, you are required to cover all of that and more.
+The same cannot be said when you are your boss.
+As a freelancer, you must cover all the costs of that and more.

-Even if you charge a flat-rate or value-based, freelancers need to know their minimum hourly rate to understand how much their service is valued for time spent working.
+Even if you charge a flat rate or value-based, freelancers need to know their annual pay and minimum hourly rate to understand how much their service is valued for time spent working.
 But what’s the best way to start?
 Let’s discuss the most common approach to evaluate your yearly salary.

 How most freelancers calculate their hourly rate